Best Carp Bait: How and When to Use

 Cheese cubes with holes levitating in air on white background.
 File contains clipping paths.

 Cheese, excellent and aromatic types like blue cheese, can be a very effective bait.
 Cheese is rich in fats and aromas that can attract fish.
 Its benefits include flavor and fat.
-Use chunks of cheese as a tempting bait or combine them with other baits.
+Use chunks of cheese as tempting bait or combine them with other baits.
 Cheese is also used in combination with boilies or pellets.

 Fruits